timglabisch/timglabisch.github.io/_posts/2015-07-25-deleteable-package-structure.md

 Interfaces that are designed for stateless, framework-agnostic services.

 ### Domain DTO Interfaces
-Every data structure that is used to share data between packages must be provided by as in interface in the `Domain Package`.
+Every data structure that is used to share data between `Packages` must be provided by as in interface by the `Domain Package`.
 For example, if the core domain is a shop, the `Domain Package` provides an interface for a product, if the product contains variants, or other subclasses, they must be provided as interfaces, too.

 ### Domain DTO Abstract Classes
-Abstract Classes with boilerplate data structures.
-Use abstract classes wisely and rare, prefere interfaces over Abstract Classes whenever possible.
+Abstract classes with boilerplate data structures.
+Use abstract classes wisely and rare, prefere interfaces over abstract classes whenever possible.

 ### Tags
-The `Domain Package` can define some `Service Tags` Tags can be used by the `Project Package` and by any other `Package` to wire things together.
+The `Domain Package` can define some `Service Tags` Tags can be used by the `Project Package` and by any other `Packages` to wire services together.

 ### Tips
-Focus on your Domain Services, think about the best interface for your domain.
-Every team member should know (at least) most of your Domain Interfaces, so design them with care.
+Every team member should know (at least) most of the domain interfaces.
-It's a good idea to work on the `Domain Package` with other team members and discussing it.
-Your domain should be defined wisely, with care and should be correct (now and in years).
+Interfaces in the `Domain Package` should be defined wisely and with care.
 Focus on facts of your domain, not on technical decisions.
 Design the interface as small as possible.
 Design nothing you don't need.
-By reading the service definition a new Team Member knows every important service, this ensures that new team members don't get overstrained.
+By reading the service definition a new team member knows every important service, this ensures that new team members don't get overstrained.

 # Packages
-Different functionality should live in different Packages.
+Different functionality should live in different `Packages`.

-Every package must only use classes / resources from it's own Package Namespace or the Domain Namespace.
+Every `Package` must only use classes / resources from it's own `Package` namespace or the `Domain Package` namespace.
-A Package `should not` contain Interfaces or any abstractions.
-The Package is responsible for providing one, efficient solution.
+`Packages` `should not` contain interfaces or any abstractions.
+`Package` are responsible for providing one, efficient solution.
-`DPS` prefers rewriting the `Package` over building a Big Ball of Mud.
+`DPS` prefers rewriting `Packagey` over building a big ball of mud.

+`Packages`are designed to be small, efficient, easy to understand and maintainable by a small team.

 Packages must only contain:

+### Private Services
+Every `Package` is allowed to contain services / classes that are used internally to structure the `Package`.
+A `Private Service` must not be used outside of the `Package` namespace.
+By default every service is a `Private Service`.

 ### Public Services
-Every `Public Service` `must` implement an Interface from the Domain Package.
+A `Private Service` becomes a `Public Service` if it implements an interface from the `Domain Package.
-A `Public Service` `must` return native PHP Types (DateTime, Array, String, Int, ...) or objects that implement an interface in the `Domain Package`.
+A `Public Service` `must` return native PHP Types (DateTime, Array, String, Int, ...) or instances that implement an interface in the `Domain Package`.

+`Public Services` can be wired by the `Project Package`, so the `Project Package` and any other `Package` can make use of any `Public Service` by using the interface the `Public Service` implements from the `Domain Package`.

 ### Public Tagged Services
-Services can be wired together using Tags.
-Global Tags are provided by the `Domain Package` by definition.
+Services can be wired together using tags.
+Global tags are provided by the `Domain Package` by definition.
 Every `Public Tagged Service` `must` implement a tag related interface, provided by the `Domain Package`.

-### Private Services
-Every package is allowed to contain services / classes that are used internally to structure the package.
-An `Private Service` `must not` implement an interface from the `Domain Package`.
-An `Private Service` is allowed to use and return classes provided by the `Domain Package` and be the package itself.

 ### Instance Handling
-Every package has to provide solution to access the `Public Services`.
+Every `Package` has to provide a solution to access the `Public Services`.
-For example in a typical Symfony Application, a `Package` could be represented as a Symfony bundle.
+For example in a typical Symfony Application, a `Package` could be represented as a Bundle.

 ### Tips
-Packages do the hard work, don't overengineer them.
+`Packages` do the hard work, don't overengineer them.
 No more abstractions, keep performance in mind and do the job.
-This doesnt mean that every package should be a mess, it means, packages can be rewritten if a requirement is changing.
+This doesn't mean that every `Package` should be a mess, it means, `Packages` can be rewritten.
-Packages should focus on one requirement, this ensures that a package is easy enough to be rewritten.
+`Packages` should focus on one requirement, this ensures that a `Package` is easy enough to be rewritten.

 # Deleteability
 `DPS` enforce to write deleteable code.
 Small interfaces are representing all of the functionality that has to be shared between `Packages` and the `Project Package`.
-Packages `must` be able to rewrite within 2 Weeks by one developer.
+Packages `must` be able to rewrite within 2 weeks by one developer.
 `DPS` ensures that parts of the application can be rewritten.
-Especially in agile teams this ensures, that core can be rewritten.
+In agile teams this ensures, that one `Package` can be rewritten within one sprint.

 # Faq
-### Where should repositories live in a `DPS` structure?
+### Where Should Repositories Live In A `DPS` Structure?
 `DPS` don't focus on the differences between repositories and services.
 For example if you use doctrine, the repository is part of the implementation detail of a doctrine specific package.
-The Project Package never deals with any kind of repository.
+The `Project Package` never deals with any kind of repository.
-In case of managing products, the package `may` has an doctrine repository.
+In case of managing products, the `Package` `may` make use of an doctrine repository.
-It's up the the developer of the package, if the repository implements some kind of product service interface provided by the `Domain Package` or if the `Package` uses one or many repositories under the hood.
+It's up the the developer of the `Package`, if the repository implements some kind of product service interface provided by the `Domain Package` or if the `Package` uses one or many repositories under the hood.

 ```php